Vision and Strabismus FAQs

 Yes, unless illness or other mitigating circumstances make this very difficult.
 The majority of students find the face to face contact with tutors and opportunity to mix with fellow students invaluable and view the residential weekends positively.
 There are two residentials in total, one at the beginning of Year 1, and one at the beginning of Year 2.

 Are there any other times I will need to attend?

 For those choosing the Low Vision option to Module 2, attendance for an Introductory Day in Sheffield will also be required (virtual attendance may be possible and you should contact the department to discuss this).
-For the clinical examination, attendance in Sheffield on the date given is compulsory.

 If I want to stop after 1 year and leave with the PG Certificate, can I?